axioned/handbook/docs/commguidelines.md

 ### Ideal time to acknowledge:

 - Such emails should be sent quickly.
 You may wish to respond within 1 to 24 hours.
 A good rule of thumb is to respond on the same day as the initial request.
-- At PRDXN as we work across different time zones the following may work best for us:
+- At Axioned as we work across different time zones the following may work best for us:
   - Any email hitting the inbox between 11 am till 9 pm IST will be acknowledged within 2 hr of receipt.
   - Any email hitting the inbox after 9 pm IST will be acknowledged before 1 pm the following day.
     - The time frame is an indicator.
 PMs should be able to make smart decisions on what to prioritize when, keeping in mind that we don't keep the client waiting for long so as to make him ask for an update.